If you’re visiting Suffolk and want to explore a mysterious coastal area with a secret history, Orford Ness is the place to go.

 It has grown to around ten miles in length, but the length and width fluctuate from storm to storm.
 Some storms eat away at chunks of the spit’s shoreline – sometimes taking a building at the same time.
 This, after all, is the the Suffolk Coast.

-As the spit grew, the sea was kept away from the land and salt marshes formed.
+As the spit grew, it kept the sea from the land and salt marshes formed.
 The ridge we’d earlier walked along beside the river was probably a barrier built centuries ago to stop storm surges from flooding the meadows and the village itself.

 Smugglers and the Aussie accent!

 Incidentally, the earliest criminals sent to Australia were nearly all from Suffolk – hence why Suffolk folk who stray too far away from home are often asked which part of Australia they are from.
-The Aussie accent is derived from the Suffolk dialect – and some of its criminals!
+The Aussie accent is derived from the Suffolk dialect.

 So, the spit, seeing more than its fair share of smuggling activity, introduced Revenue men and later the coastguard, constructing a lookout to patrol the area.